This post may contain affiliate links. Read my disclosure page here.

 close up shot of lemonade ub a glass pitcher

-• For a fuller, more complex lemon flavor, macerate lemon slices with the sugar in a bowl, and store them in the fridge for about 30 minutes if possible.
-Mashing the lemon slices with sugar (or your choice of sweetener) helps to extract the oils in the lemon peel and adds more of the fragrant citrus flavor.
+• (Optional) Macerate lemons for deeper flavor.
+For a more fragrant lemonade, I sometimes mash lemon slices with sugar and let them sit in the fridge for about 30 minutes.
+This helps release the oils from the lemon peel and adds extra citrus flavor.

 lemonade - with a pitcher and glasses